awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-upload-application.md

-# Step 3: Upload Your WordPress Application to Amazon S3<a name="tutorials-wordpress-upload-application"></a>
+# Step 3: Upload your WordPress application to Amazon S3<a name="tutorials-wordpress-upload-application"></a>

 Now you will prepare and upload your source content to a location from which CodeDeploy can deploy it\.
 The following instructions show you how to provision an Amazon S3 bucket, prepare the application revision's files for the bucket, bundle the revision's files, and then push the revision to the bucket\.